fuzeplay/flyer-dev-env-setup-instructions/README.md

 ## 1. Install the Arduino IDE
   ![Arduino Logo](https://www.arduino.cc/en/pub/skins/arduinoWide/img/ArduinoAPP-01.svg)

-  The Zubi Flyer is built on top [Arduino](https://www.arduino.cc/) hardware and software.
+  The Zubi Flyer is built using [Arduino](https://www.arduino.cc/) hardware and software.

   Arduino is a hardware and software platform for hobbyists and Engineers to make neat electronics projects.